simpleanalytics/docs/_docs/31_integrations/35_chartbrew.md

 ## Connect to the Simple Analytics API

-We are going to follow the [Stats API](https://docs.simpleanalytics.com/api/stats) documentation to fetch the data we need for the charts.
+We will follow the [Stats API](https://docs.simpleanalytics.com/api/stats) documentation to fetch the data we need for the charts.
 The documentation gives us the main URL that we can use to fetch the data:

 ```
 https://simpleanalytics.com/simpleanalytics.com.json?version=4&fields=histogram